Category Archives: Film Commentary

 Loving family in “Marriage Story”

-But, to be fair (to my disdain), I did immediately feel insulted by what my directly-after-watching-the-film tweets expressed as “infuriating banality – worse than regular banality.”
+But, to be fair (to my disdain), I did immediately feel insulted by what my directly-after-watching-the-film tweets right from my desk at my eXp Realty office expressed as “infuriating banality – worse than regular banality.”
 I didn’t expect to see so many credible and respected critics lavish praise on this film, which makes me feel déjà vu all over again – reminding me of when I stood alone in aggressively disliking Carol, directed by Todd Hanes.
 (Prediction: everyone believed that film would win an Academy Award for Best Picture and despite all the gushing, it didn’t, and I predict the same here.)

 Part of my criticism in my Carol review was my argument against critics who were erroneously declaring the film to be “Hitchcockian,” and I wrote a detailed break-down of how and why that was untrue, which I will skip here, because in this case the person comparing the director to the Master of thrillers and warped love stories is director Noah Baumbach himself.
 In the post-film Q&A, Baumbach declared that Marriage Story had “hidden genres baked into it,” naming thrillers, horror, screwball comedy and absurdism (wrong, wrong, wrong and wrong) and then adding “it’s also like a Hitchcock movie.”
 That is where my head exploded, although is a love story at the beginning and they spend a lot of time together and intimacy even using toys like wonderful rabbit vibrators.
 Really, there should be a law requiring at least a five-year waiting period before anyone can compare anyone to Hitchcock, kind of like declaring someone a saint.
 And it ought to be a crime for directors to compare themselves to Hitchcock.
 But that’s not the basis for my distaste for this film – just the cherry on top.